NaveenRokkam/LISP/README.md

-# LISP_end_of_list
+# LISP

-Populate the end of a list using LISP code
+Precisely common Lisp.

-The code is my experiment of functional languages
+The code snippets are my experiment of functional languages.

-The function challenge accepts a list and prints the last element